keboola/connection-docs/orchestrator/tasks/nesting/index.md

 ![Task Dependencies](/orchestrator/tasks/nesting/dependencies-1.png)

-Let's say you have some more similar pipelines: perhaps using the campaign performance results somewhere else or perhaps reading the base recipient list from a different source...
-At the end of the they you realize, that the transformation `Campaign Performance` is pretty much locked with the `Campaigns` configuration.
+Let's say you have some more similar pipelines: perhaps using the campaign performance results somewhere else or perhaps reading the base recipient list from a different source.
+At the end of the day, you realize that the transformation `Campaign Performance` is pretty much locked with the `Campaigns` configuration.
 It expects its specific data tables and is not useful with any other input.
 On the other hand, the result of the `Campaigns` configuration is so complicated and cryptic, that it is not used at all without the `Campaign Performance` post processing.
 And let's say, that the same situation occurs with the `New recipients` and `Campaign Recipient` configurations.

-To make things easier for someone organizing the project --- and make it easier to understand for newcomers --- we can change the closely related tasks to nested orchestrations.
+To make things easier for someone organizing the project --- and make it easier to understand for newcomers --- we can change the closely related tasks to **nested orchestrations**.
 This way we're effectively creating building blocks for other members of the project to use.

 Let's create two new orchestrations, one named `Get Campaign Performance` with tasks `Campaigns` and `Campaign Performance`: